Primal Rage (film)

-Primal Rage is a 1988 Italian-American science fiction horror film directed by Vittorio Rambaldi.
+Primal Rage is a 1988 science fiction horror film directed by Vittorio Rambaldi.

 Plot

 Frank Duffy, a reporter for a local newspaper in Miami, sneaks into a research laboratory that carries out experiments on animals.
 Bitten by a rabid monkey, the young man falls prey to an uncontrollable fury and spreads the infection in the nearby college, where the carefree Halloween party taking place there turns into a bloodbath.